Mountain Hardwear Ghost Whisperer/2

 Another impressive design that we’ve thoroughly enjoyed wearing over the years is the Feathered Friends Eos.
 Compared to the Ghost Whisperer, the Eos is heavier at 10.6 ounces, warmer with 3.7 ounces of 900-fill-power down (the Ghost Whisperer uses 3 ounces of 800-fill), and slightly more expensive at $339 (the Ghost Whisperer costs $325).
 It does lack hydrophobic down, but the Pertex Quantum shell and DWR coating shed light moisture fairly well.
 We’ve also routinely had issues with availability (the Eos sells out during busy seasons) and the color options are somewhat limited, but we have very few performance-related complaints overall.
 All told, the Eos is a more well-rounded jacket for only a couple ounces more.

-A final option to consider is Montbell’s Ex Light Down Anorak.
+Montbell is a leader in the premium insulation market, and they offer an intriguing alternative to the Ghost Whisperer in their Ex Light Down Anorak.
 But let’s make one thing clear: the Anorak is aimed squarely at the ultralight crowd and has limited appeal for the everyday wearer.
 At a feathery 7.6 ounces and with 3 ounces of 900-fill down stuffed inside, the Ex Light is essentially in a weight class of its own, even with the 8.8-ounce Ghost Whisperer included.
 However, the drop in weight comes with significant sacrifices: most notably, the Anorak design sacrifices a full-length center zipper, you lose out on zippered hand pockets, and it’s even less durable with a 7-denier shell (the Ghost Whisperer uses slightly thicker 10D x 10D).
 All things considered, we think the Ghost Whisperer/2’s added features are worth the extra 1.2 ounces of weight.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!